 Sea-Tac's food court offers fast food options like McDonald's, Qdoba Grill, and Sbarro pizza and pasta.
 But for a true foodie, the airport is home to many fabulous restaurants and lounges where you can sample local fare.
 Try Anthony’s Restaurant and Fish Bar for fresh-out-of-the-Puget-Sound fish and shellfish.
 Rel’Lish Burger Lounge offers upscale burgers and signature cocktails.
 And Vino Volo, a wine bar chain, sources local wines and serves small plates.

-Delve in a bit deeper and admire some of the cool artwork around the main terminal, including a huge mobile hanging from the ceiling by artists Ralph Helmick and Stuart Schecher.
-Look a bit closer and you’ll see each element of the mobile is a tiny figure of its own.
-Step back far away from the mobile, and you’ll see the tiny pieces create a larger... scene of a bird landing on the water.
+Art lovers will enjoy Central Terminal's huge hanging mobile created by artists Ralph Helmick and Stuart Schechter.
+Look closely and you’ll see that each element of the mobile is a tiny figure of its own.
+Then, step away from the ceiling's decoration to reveal a bird landing on the water.